davidglo/boot-camps/Python/4_object_orientation.md

 Ok, enough philosophy for now.
 The idea of putting together member data and member functions which are important for certain classes of objects is called "Encapsulation".
 It's a key idea of object orientated programming, and refers to the practice of hiding the data in a Class, with the net result that only the functions which are defined as part of the Class can read or write (change) the data.
 Not only can this actually result in simpler to use and easier-to-read code which maps onto the problem we're actually trying to solve, but it also enforces practices that are much less likely to get abused by others (or ourselves in the future) when we're coding.

-For example, take a look the code required to make a very basic "triangle" class:
+For example, take a look the code [triangleClass-v1.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/triangleClass-v1.py) required to make a very basic "triangle" class:

-    import pyglet
-    import math

     class triangleClass:

         def __init__(self,ID,color,xcenter,ycenter,rad):
-            """ construct a basic triangle """
+            """ initialize a triangle """
             self.ID = ID
             self.color = color
             self.x = xcenter
             self.y = ycenter
             self.radius = rad
+            # self.xvelocity = 0
+            # self.yvelocity = 0

         def setCentreCoordinates(self,xcenter,ycenter):
-            """ set the center coordinates of the triangle """ self.x = xcenter
+            """ set the x,y coordinates of the triangle """
+            self.x = xcenter
             self.y = ycenter

         def getColor(self):
-            return self.color
+            """ return the color of the triangle """ return self.color

+        def getRadius(self):
+            """ return the radius of the triangle """ return self.radius

+        def getX(self):
+            """ return the x coordinate of the triangle """ return self.x

-        def calculateTriangleVertices(self):
+        def getY(self):
-            """ function to calculate the vertex list required to draw an equilateral triangle """ numberOfVertices = 3  # specify the number of vertices we need for the shape vertices = []  # initialize a list of vertices

-            for i in range(0, numberOfVertices):
-                angle = i * (2.0 / 3.0) * math.pi  # specify a vertex of the triangle (x,y values)
-                x = self.radius * math.cos(angle) + self.x
-                y = self.radius * math.sin(angle) + self.y
-                vertices.append(x)  # append the x value to the vertex list vertices.append(y)  # append the y value to the vertex list

-            # convert the vertices list to pyGlet vertices format for the first triangle & return this list
-            vertexList = pyglet.graphics.vertex_list(numberOfVertices, ('v2f', vertices))
-            return vertexList
+            """ return the y coordinate of the triangle """ return self.y

 This piece of Python contains lots of new ideas.
 Before we explore them, feel free to use ipython to check the help for this class definition.